Welcome to the Wayside Tennis Academy!

 A prerequisite for Green Ball is having taken a number of Orange Ball intro classes or to be able to rally with proper stroke mechanics.
 The 1½-hour clinic focuses on advanced stroke production, serve consistency, volley, and overhead development.
 Players will learn match play strategies along with a beginner court fitness program.

 The tennis ball machine: your #1 partner!
 Come practice your shots and footwork, build concentration and get some cardio exercise with your buddies every Friday at Wayside Athletic Club.
 No commitment.
-No committment; just email Kevin and drop-in whenever you feel like hitting some balls and getting a great workout in!
+No commitment; just email Kevin and drop-in whenever you feel like hitting some balls and getting a great workout in!

 Wayside offers USTA sanctioned tournaments for Adults and Juniors.
 USTA tournaments provide competitive play for multiple levels of singles, doubles, and mixed doubles.
 Players must be current members of the USTA to participate.